Blake-Hua/CS-361/weatherstack/README.md

 This will request for data in the console.

-B. Once the UI is presented you can input a city or zipcode into the input fields and recieve data from the API.
+B. To recieve data, use the UI I created in the index.html file and an input field should be created allowing you to request and recieve weather data for a city/zipcode.